-- 28. Coach's extensive monitoring of City Sights's expanding operations reached the highest levels of the company and its corporate parent, Stagecoach.
-Coach's President, Dale Moser, who oversees approximately two dozen Coach businesses operating across the United States, personally spent hours on New York City street corners tracking City Sights's activities, reporting directly to Stagecoach CEO Brian Souter on the frequency of City Sights buses, and conducting Internet search queries at Souter's request to determine the relative placement of the Coach and City Sights websites in response to term searches. - 29.
+- 27. Coach's extensive monitoring of City Sights's expanding operations reached the highest levels of the company and its corporate parent, Stagecoach.
+Coach's President, Dale Moser, who oversees approximately two dozen Coach businesses operating across the United States, personally spent hours on New York City street corners tracking City Sights's activities, reporting directly to Stagecoach CEO Brian Souter on the frequency of City Sights buses, and conducting Internet search queries at Souter's request to determine the relative placement of the Coach and City Sights websites in response to term searches. - 28.
 Coach routinely responded to City Sights's promotions by matching deals or reconsidering its own offerings.
 For example, in February 2008, Coach matched a buy-one-get-one-free promotion initiated by City Sights.
-Coach also created a comparable water tour package in response to City Sights's inclusion of a free boat tour. - disputes.
+Coach also created a comparable water tour package in response to City Sights's inclusion of a free boat tour. - 29.
+The head-to-head competition between City Sights and Coach led to numerous disputes.
 For example, in August 2007, City Sights threatened to sue Coach, alleging that Coach had "engaged in a concerted series of actions" to force City Sights to "sell or terminate [its] business."
 In a draft complaint City Sights transmitted to Coach, City Sights accused Coach of monopolization and other antitrust law violations, specifically alleging that Gray Line "maintain[ed] market power, monopoly power and otherwise dominate[d] the relevant market."
 City Sights defined the relevant market as "the Double Decker, Hop-on, Hop-off Bus Tours Market" and identified Coach and City Sights as the only current competitors in the market.
 City Sights did not ultimately file the lawsuit, and City Sights and Coach continued their fierce head-to-head competition.